EmbedITCZ/jbehave-support/CONTRIBUTING.md

 ## Multi-browser testing
 We test our code against Chrome, Safari and Firefox browsers.
 Tests are not running in a pipeline before PR but after it in master branch.

-To be able to run test in your local branch please fill your BrowserStack credentials into environment variables: `BROWSER-STACK_USERNAME`, `BROWSER-STACK_KEY` (overwrites properties in test.yml).
+To be able to run BrowserStack specific test in your local branch please:
+ * fill your BrowserStack credentials into environment variables: `BROWSER-STACK_USERNAME`, `BROWSER-STACK_KEY` (overwrites properties in test.yml)
+ * run the BrowserStack Local binary on your system, please refer to [BrowserStack documentation](https://www.browserstack.com/local-testing/automate#command-line) for the correct download link and usage

 ## Release